-Lower utility costs, make your home more comfortable and reduce your impact on the environment all at once?
+Can you lower utility costs, make your home more comfortable, and reduce your impact on the environment all at once?
 You bet!
+Choose propane.

 On average, propane costs about half as much per BTU as electricity and propane gas fireplaces cost 30 to 60 percent less per hour of operation than do wood burning fireplaces.